abschill/create-lit-project/readme.md

 npx create-lit-project -o src
 ```

 Makes a new project boiler plate at src.
 If you do not define one, it will be defaulted to '.' which will resolve to the current working directory running the command.
+Since only the output flag is specified, the other flags will be defaulted as defined above.